raspberrypilearning/3D-scene/en/step_6.md

  play sound (Cheer v) until done
  ```

+ <mark>Would it be better to remove this to avoid clicking on sprites and accidentally dragging them?</mark>

  You can start or play a sound when a Sprite is clicked:

  ```blocks3